 Set forth below is the "Compensation Discussion and Analysis," which is a discussion of our executive compensation program written from the perspective of how we view and administer such program.
 The guiding philosophy of our compensation program is pay-for-performance.
-As a result, the majority of the compensation of our NEOs is variable, at risk and tied to creation of long-term stockholder value in the form of equity awards.
+As a result, the majority of the compensation of our NEOs is variable, and at risk, and a significant portion of NEO compensation is tied to creation of long-term stockholder value in the form of equity awards.

 Given our role in providing guidance on executive compensation program design, administering the program and making specific compensation decisions for our executive officers, we participated in the preparation of the "Compensation Discussion and Analysis" and reviewed and discussed its contents with management.
-Based on the review and discussions, we unanimously recommended to the Board that the "Compensation Discussion and Analysis" be included in this proxy statement, which is incorporated by reference in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021, each as filed with the SEC.
+Based on the review and discussions, we unanimously recommended to the Board that the "Compensation Discussion and Analysis" be included in this proxy statement, which is incorporated by reference in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023, each as filed with the SEC.